Pokémon World Championships: Japan & South Korea

-Tournaments in Japan and South Korea are organised independently from Play!
+Tournaments in Japan and South Korea are organized independently from Play!
 Pokémon, and as such, players from these countries have a different system of qualification.

 In Japan, players compete for an invite to the Japan National Championships by playing in major qualifier or online tournaments held throughout the season.
 The best performing players of the Japan National Championships will then be selected to represent Japan in the Pokémon World Championships.

 In South Korea, the style of qualification for the World Championships changes frequently.
 For example, in 2015, players would compete in the Korean National Championships and earn a World Championships invitation based on their standing in the tournament.
 However, in 2019, players would compete in tournaments organized by the Korean League and earn an invite based on the number of points they had accumulated by the end of the season.

 Other

 There are other less common methods of qualifying for the World Championships which include finishing at least top 4 or better in the prior year's World Championships or by participating in a single-elimination tournament known as the Last Chance Qualifier at the location of the World Championships itself.